Growing Energy Markets: Southwest Power Pool Expands Day-Ahead Trading to the West

-Interstate grid operator Southwest Power Pool has expanded its wholesale energy market, the latest step in a series of nationwide moves aimed at bringing more efficiency to parts of the country rich in renewable energy potential, but lacking in the energy trading regimes to make the best use of it.
+Interstate grid operator Southwest Power Pool has expanded its wholesale energy market, the latest step in a series of nationwide moves aimed at bringing more efficiency to parts of the country rich in renewable energy potential but lacking in the energy trading regimes to make the best use of it.

-Monday’s launch of SPP’s Western Energy Imbalance Service (WEIS) Market will bring real-time energy balancing trading to eight utilities and transmission authorities across Colorado, Wyoming, Montana, South Dakota and Nebraska.
+Monday’s launch of SPP’s Western Energy Imbalance Service Market will bring real-time energy-balancing trading activity to eight utilities and transmission authorities across Colorado, Wyoming, Montana, South Dakota and Nebraska.

-These regions have some of the best windpower resources in the country, and are seeing a massive growth of wind farms to take advantage of it.
+These regions have some of the best wind power resources in the country and are seeing a massive growth of wind farms to take advantage of it.
 But like other parts of the country with fast-growing renewables, they can struggle to integrate wind power into the bilateral arrangements they've previously relied on to balance generation capacity with electricity demand across their interconnected transmission systems.

-WEIS doesn’t bring the full range of day-ahead energy trading or transmission planning coordination that SPP manages for utilities across its existing footprint spanning 17 states.
+The Western Energy Imbalance Service Market doesn’t bring the full range of day-ahead energy trading or transmission planning coordination that SPP manages for utilities across its existing footprint spanning 17 states.
 But it is expected to lower wholesale energy costs and reduce transmission congestion to the tune of about $49 million per year, according to a recent Brattle Group study.
-Participants include Basin Electric Power Cooperative, Deseret Power Electric Cooperative, the Municipal Energy Agency of Nebraska, Tri-State Generation and Transmission Association, the Wyoming Municipal Power Agency, and two balancing authority footprints of the federal power marketing organization Western Area Power Administration (WAPA).
+Participants include Basin Electric Power Cooperative, Deseret Power Electric Cooperative, the Municipal Energy Agency of Nebraska, Tri-State Generation and Transmission Association, the Wyoming Municipal Power Agency, and two balancing authority footprints of the federal power marketing organization Western Area Power Administration.

 Expanding energy markets across the country

 That same logic has driven the expansion of California grid operator CAISO’s Western Energy Imbalance Market (EIM), another voluntary real-time energy trading market.
-Since 2014, the Western EIM has expanded to more than a dozen utilities including Pacificorp, Arizona Public Service, NV Energy, Portland General Electric, Puget Sound Energy, Seattle City Light, Salt River Project and, most recently, Xcel Energy Colorado.
+Since 2014, the Western EIM has expanded to more than a dozen utilities including PacifiCorp, Arizona Public Service, NV Energy, Portland General Electric, Puget Sound Energy, Seattle City Light, Salt River Project and, most recently, Xcel Energy Colorado.

 CAISO's EIM has provided about $1.2 billion in cumulative benefits over the past six years, according to a January report.
 One of the EIM's key benefits has been creating more fluid markets for trading the region’s growing share of wind and solar power that would have otherwise been curtailed due to lack of demand to absorb it.